-The Katz Law Group, P.C. has more than 35 years of experience with employment contract disputes in Massachusetts and across New England.
-From negotiating and preparing contracts to litigate contract disputes.
-With our extensive business litigation experience, we understand how to handle contract disputes with employees, executives, and contractors.
+The Katz Law Group has nearly 40 years of experience with business and contract litigation in Massachusetts and across New England.
+Our experience covers both negotiating and preparing contracts to litigating contract disputes.
+With our extensive business litigation experience, we understand how to handle contract disputes with employees, executives, and independent contractors.

 Employment Contract Disputes

 Most employer/employee relationships in Massachusetts are “at will,” meaning an employer can terminate an employee for any reason or no reason at all.
 However, some employee relationships are handled through an employment contract.
 The contract spells out the rights and obligations of each party and should provide for how to resolve any disputes or breaches of a business contract.

 An employment contract dispute can occur at any time, from hiring an employee, to job performance, to post-termination disputes.
 An employee or ex-employee generally has a dispute when it comes to compensation or termination.
 An employer generally has a dispute when the employee fails to perform their duties or violates the terms of the contract after leaving the company.

 Common areas of employment contract disputes and breaches involve: